phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/04-type-checking.md

    or even by [respecting your `.gitignore`][pkgs-gitignore].

 1. `buildInputs` contains a list of dependencies necessary to build our library.
-   For now we will depend on the [Agda standard library](https://github.com/agda/agda-stdlib), packaged in `nixpkgs` at `agdaPackages.standard-library`.
+   For now, we will depend on the [Agda standard library](https://github.com/agda/agda-stdlib), packaged in `nixpkgs` at `agdaPackages.standard-library`.
    Later we will see how to use libraries that require special Agda options (such as [Cubical Agda](./06-advanced-usage.md#cubical-agda-specifying-agda-options)),